mpgreg/snowpark_k8s/README.md

                     "extra__snowflake__role": "<user_role_name>",
                     "extra__snowflake__insecure_mode": false}
     ```
     The airflow_settings.yaml file listed in .gitignore so this should not be copied to git.
 Alternatively you can enter this information in the Airflow UI after starting the Astronomer dev runtime.
-5. Start the Astro dev runtime:
     ```sh
     cd snowpark_k8s
     astro dev start